Aceearly1993/SymphonyRecompTranslation/disc/README.md

 # Disc Directory Instructions

 In order for you to run the game, you'll need to provide your game files named in the following format.
-BlackLabelHQ does not provide you these copyrighted files, you'll need to provide your own which you can obtain by ripping them from your original PSX copy of the game.
+BlackLabelHQ does not provide you these copyrighted files, you'll need to provide your own which you can obtain by ripping them from your original PSX (PlayStation) copy of the game.

 ## Place The Following Files Here: